rodekruis/EspoCRM-knowledge-base/customization/fieldValidation/fieldValidation.md

-# Duplicate checking for custom fields.
+# Field validaiton with regex
 EspoCRM v7 and up

 To enable regex field validation on specific fields.
 This is best illustrated with an example.
 In this example we will validate the **phoneNumber** of the **Contact** entity.